yiliang114/vue-router-next-report/README.md

 1.  case 1

-- Menu switch to `Home`
+- Menu switch to `home`
-- Menu switch to `MainDemo`
+- Menu switch to `main`
-- Menu switch to `Home` We see console print `BasicLayout:afterEach` every once.
+- Menu switch to `home` We see console print `BasicLayout:afterEach` every once.

 2.  case 2

-- Menu switch to `Sys2Demo1`
+- Menu switch to `qiankuan: xxx`
 - wait seconds and clear console error
-- Menu switch to `Sys2Demo2`
+- Menu switch to `qiankuan: yyy`
-- Menu switch to `Sys2Demo1` We see console print `BasicLayout:afterEach` every twice
+- Menu switch to `qiankuan: xxx` We see console print `BasicLayout:afterEach` every twice

-Is here [signle-spa](https://github.com/single-spa/single-spa/blob/master/src/navigation/navigation-events.js#L105) something wrong ?